MFR6340/theenglishextension.org/open-world-1/unit-6: The Deep Blue.md

 # Open World 1, Unit 6: The Deep Blue
 *This post contains links.
-If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*
+If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

 **This Klett unit covers the beauty of the ocean, creatures in the sea, the Great Pacific garbage patch and the need for recycling.
 Here are some books that supplement this unit:**